turboblack/HamsterCMS/README.md

-For the script to work, you only need free hosting with support for PHP 8.* copy the files as is to the hosting, open, check - it works. so that you have 5 pages (for which it is designed), open and edit .txt files, you can change them, but to do this you will have to edit index.php go to the admin panel **admin.php**, enter your login and password (login password), select open the file at the top, edit, save.
+For the script to work, you only need free hosting with support for PHP 8.* copy the files as is to the hosting, open, check - it works.

+go to the admin panel **admin.php**, enter your login and password (login password), select open the file at the top, edit, save.
 Don’t forget to also change your login and password by